-The biggest project yet by Hong Kong socialite and patissiere Bonnae Gokson, Sevva is, quite simply, an incredible space.
-A 360-degree balcony offers stunning views of the skyscrapers of Central and Admiralty, the harbour, and the Kowloon skyline – perfect for sunset drinks and impressing visiting friends or clients.
+Sevva is a pretty incredible space.
+A 360-degree balcony offers stunning views of the skyscrapers of Central and Admiralty, the harbour, and the opposing Kowloon skyline – perfect for sunset drinks and impressing visiting friends or clients.
 The furnishings, meanwhile, are straight out of Elle Decor and demand appreciation for their style and easy elegance.

-A narrow black leathered elevator (which vaguely hints at a padded cell) shoots you up to the 118th floor of the Ritz-Carlton Hong Kong where you find the highest bar in the world.
-You’re immediately greeted by low-lit moody green neon, avante-garde chairing, and stretches of refracted swirling glass walls, but you're really here for the completely unobstructed view of western Hong Kong Island and Kowloon.
-And, with one of the best wine lists in town and even a specialty gin and tonic menu, the menu is nearly as impressive as the view.
+A narrow black leathered elevator (which vaguely hints at a padded cell) shoots you up to the 118th floor of the ICC and to the Ritz-Carlton Hong Kong where you’ll find one of the highest bars in the world.
+You’re immediately greeted by low-lit moody green neon, avante-garde seating and walls of refracted swirling glass, but what seals the deal is the completely unobstructed view of western Hong Kong Island and Kowloon.
+And, with one of the best wine lists in town and a great cocktail programme, the menu is almost as impressive as the view.

-Encompassing the entire 32nd floor of the spankingly swanky business hotel EAST, Sugar is a soaring establishment that sells itself as ‘bar + deck + lounge’.
+Encompassing the entire 32nd floor of the spankingly swanky business hotel EAST in Tai Koo, Sugar is a soaring establishment that sells itself as ‘bar + deck + lounge’.
 It’s a tag that succinctly sums up the highlights of this ultra-cool space, except that it omits Sugar’s finest feature: the utterly breathtaking views.
-Enjoying sweeping vistas with a drink in hand is hardly a new thing to our spoilt eyes, but Sugar’s panoramas provide a new, eastern take on our urban jungle.
+Enjoying sweeping vistas with a drink in hand is hardly a new thing to our spoilt eyes in Hong Kong but Sugar’s panoramas provide a new, eastern take on our urban jungle.
 The view dominates from every corner of the bar, such is the openness of the smartly designed interior.
-Crack open a bottle of wine from the more than tidy list and take it all in.
+Grab a drink and take it all in.